Wombosvideo/tw-animate-css/README.md

 ### Optional: Reduce Lines of Code

-- If your project already includes the following lines for `accordion-up` and `accordion-down`, you can remove them from the `global.css` file:
+- If your project already includes the following lines for shadcn `Accordion` animations, you can remove them from the `global.css` file.

   ```diff
   -  --animate-accordion-down: accordion-down 0.2s ease-out;